Teaching Networks to Solve Optimization Problems: Method

 where $d(\cdot,\cdot):\R^l\times\R^l\rightarrow \R_+$ is a discrepancy/distance defined in $\R^l$, and $\phi_\theta$ denotes our set neural network, and $P_\Xset$ is a set distribution.

-\item {\bf Without Solver--} The use of a solver in our first formulation could be limiting, as such solvers are often computationally expensive turning the training excruciatingly slow.
+{\bf Without Solver--} The use of a solver in our first formulation could be limiting, as such solvers are often computationally expensive turning the training excruciatingly slow.
 More importantly, in non-convex problems the calculated $u^*$ for input $\Xset$ is not unique (e.g., due to different initialization), which leads to solving a regression problem with changing targets.
 To avoid these problems, in our second formulation, we directly optimize the objective function and with a slight abuse of the term call it a ``self-supervised'' formulation:

-where the expected objective value over the distribution of the input sets is minimized. \end{itemize}
+where the expected objective value over the distribution of the input sets is minimized.
 Note, for constrained problems (depending on the use case) we leverage different optimization techniques.
 For instance, we can enforce simple constraints (e.g., $u\geq 0$) into our model (i.e., the set function) using Rectified Linear Unit (ReLU) activations in the output layer of our network.
 Also, we can use the Lagrange dual function and absorb the constraints into our objective function as penalty terms.
 Next we describe the different optimization problems we consider in this paper.